The manufacturing process of softgel capsules

 Drying of softgel capsules

-Once formed, the capsules are dried to reduce their moisture content to approx. 10%.
+Once formed, the capsules are dried to reduce their moisture content to approximately.
+10%.
 The drying takes place in conditioned rooms or chambers, either on trays or in rotating perforated tumblers.
 It is discontinued once the target endpoint is reached.
-The appropriate end point of the drying process is defined during development and can vary for each product.
+The appropriate endpoint of the drying process is defined during development and can vary for each product.

 Die rolls of a softgel encapsulation machine